Close your eyes. Where were you one year ago? How did the future feel? Uncertain? Volatile? Terrifying?

 The world was shutting down.
 Ecommerce, rising up.

 After sitting in spreadsheets, pouring over databases, attempting to find a signal in the noise … I released an essay titled Dear Brand Owner, Swing.

-Amid the joy of COVID’s defeat and coffers of cash, I’m here to offer five reasons the next phase of ecommerce will be more tempest than tidal wave:
+Amid COVID’s defeat and coffers of cash, I’m here to offer five reasons the next phase of ecommerce will be more tempest than tidal wave:

 Forecasting in COVID might as well have been the Riemann Hypothesis: an unsolvable riddle with no historical precedent.

 In 2020, global ecommerce growth rates hit 27.6% — the largest single-year gain ever.
 Headlines, whitepapers, and social media proclaimed tsunami-level expansion:

 When the dust settled over 2020, projections claiming “a decade of growth” in one quarter turned out to be closer to two-three years in total.
 While growth in 2021 will continue, the rate of expansion will likely be more modest.

 Replicating or exceeding those numbers without the nation-wide lockdown will prove incredibly difficult.